-Our revolving credit facility contains restrictive covenants that may impair our ability to access sufficient capital and operate our business.
+Our revolving credit facility and our term loan facility contain restrictive covenants that may impair our ability to access sufficient capital and operate our business.

-Our revolving credit facility contains various provisions that limit our ability to, among other things, incur, create or assume certain indebtedness; create, incur or assume certain liens; make certain investments; make sales, transfers and dispositions of certain property; undergo certain fundamental changes, including certain mergers, liquidations and consolidations; purchase, hold or acquire certain investments; and declare or make certain dividends and distributions.
+Our revolving credit facility and our term loan facility contain various provisions that limit our ability to, among other things, incur, create or assume certain indebtedness; create, incur or assume certain liens; make certain investments; make sales, transfers and dispositions of certain property; undergo certain fundamental changes, including certain mergers, liquidations and consolidations; purchase, hold or acquire certain investments; and declare or make certain dividends and distributions.
 These covenants may affect our ability to operate and finance our business as we deem appropriate.
 If we are unable to meet our obligations as they become due or to comply with various financial covenants contained in the instruments governing our current or future indebtedness, this could constitute an event of default under the instruments governing our indebtedness.